Skip to main content

 --create-namespace \

---set downloadKey="xxx" \
+--set downloadKey="<hidden-in-this-example>" \

---set controller.location="Local;on Instana cluster;Serbia;Belgrade;39.54;116.23;A test Synthetic Point of Presence" \
+--set controller.location="Local;on Instana cluster;Serbia;Belgrade;39.54;116.23;A test _Synthetic Point Of Presence_" \

 --set controller.clusterName="MyInstanaCluster" \

---set controller.instanaSyntheticEndpoint="https://xxx/synthetics" \
+--set controller.instanaKey="hhoOIodXPR6FhWGq468XUi" \

 --set redis.tls.enabled=false \